-It’s been a turbulent time for Venice in recent times.
+It’s been a turbulent time for Venice in the last year.
 This charming holiday hotspot much loved for its romantic gondolas, compelling culture and historical architecture attracted tourists in droves for years.

 Overtourism took its toll stealing some of the local allure and the city was looking for ways to trim the tourist numbers.
 This included banning the opening of new “kebab” shops, making it harder for cruise ships to dock and even implemented a tourist tax.
 To no avail.